zscaler/zpa-terraform-consul-webinar/README.md

 1. A Zscaler Private Access tenant
 2. Zscaler Private Access API Credentials.
 These credentials are used so that both Terraform and Consul-Terraform-Sync can authenticate to the ZPA cloud to create resources.
 If you don’t have ZPA API credentials, visit the Zscaler help portal or check out community article.
-3. A single Consul datacenter with server and client nodes, and the configuration directory for Consul agents at /etc/consul.d/.
+3. A single Consul datacenter with server and client nodes, and the configuration directory for Consul agents at `/etc/consul.d/`.
 4. A running instance of the ZPA App Connector.
-If you don’t already, you can use the Terraform module provided in as part of this tutorial in order to deploy an App Connector VM based on Amazon Linux 2 instance (t2.micro).
-Visit help guide for more details.
+If you don’t already, you can use the Terraform module provided in as part of this tutorial to deploy an App Connector VM based on Amazon Linux 2 instance (`t2.micro`).
-5. Standard web server running on a node, listening on HTTP port 80.
+5. Standard web server running on a node, listening on HTTP port `80`.
 You will use NGINX in this tutorial.
 6. A server with Consul-Terraform-Sync (CTS) installed.
 This server requires communication to the Consul datacenter for automation between these two products.
 7. (Optional) A Server instance running Vault to store Zscaler’s API Credentials